 Step 3: Hold the applicator so that the finger of one hand can press the applicator plunger as shown in Figure B.

-Step 4: Next select the best position for vaginal insertion of Vagifem (estradiol vaginal tablets) that is most comfortable for you.
+Step 4: Next select the best position for vaginal insertion of Vagifem (estradiol vaginal inserts) that is most comfortable for you.
 See suggested reclining Figure C or standing Figure D position illustrated below:

 Step 5: Using the other hand, guide the applicator gently and comfortably through the vaginal opening (see Figures C and D above).
 If prior to insertion the tablet falls out of the applicator, throw the tablet and applicator away and use a new tablet-filled applicator.